Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 \subsubsection{Ablation study (RQ2).}

 To better understand the contribution of each component within GEMS, we conduct an ablation study by progressively removing its two core modules: multi-subspace decomposition and null-space projection.
-Figure~\ref{fig:abl} presents the ablation experimental results for both backbone models also compared with strong unifing S\&R baseline Sem-BSR, revealing the following key findings: (1) \textbf{Effect of multi-subspace decomposition}: When we disable the multi-subspace decomposition and instead optimize over a single shared subspace, we observe a substantial degradation in performance across both S\&R, which confirms that explicitly disentangling shared and task-specific signals into complementary subspaces is essential for mitigating interference and maintaining stable optimization.
-(2) \textbf{Effect of null-space projection}: We then remove the null-space projection step, allowing updates to freely drift within the full parameter space.
-In this setting, the model achieves moderate improvements over baselines but still lags behind the full GEMS, which highlight the importance of constraining updates to remain orthogonal to pre-trained knowledge representations in order to preserve the LLM's language understanding ability.
-(3) \textbf{Effect of subspace tuning.} We also evaluate the version that applies only subspace tuning, removing both modules.
+Figure~\ref{fig:abl} shows the results for both backbone models also compared with strong unifying S\&R baseline Sem-BSR, revealing the following key findings: (1) \textbf{Effect of multi-subspace decomposition}: When we disable the multi-subspace decomposition and instead optimize over a single shared subspace, we observe a substantial degradation in performance across both S\&R, which confirms that explicitly disentangling shared and task-specific signals into complementary subspaces is essential for mitigating interference and maintaining stable optimization.
+(2) \textbf{Effect of null-space projection}: In the setting without the null-space projection step, the model achieves moderate improvements over baselines but lags behind the full GEMS, which highlights the importance of constraining updates to remain orthogonal to pre-trained knowledge representations in order to preserve the LLM's language understanding ability.
+(3) \textbf{Effect of subspace tuning.} We also evaluate the version that applies only single-subspace tuning, removing both modules.
 Overall, subspace tuning demonstrates strong performance by optimizing within an effective low-rank subspace.
 However, in certain scenarios, gradient conflicts diminish this advantage, leading to cases where Sem-BSR outperforms it, further underscoring the effectiveness of Multi-Subspace Decomposition.